Atlantic croaker: Description

-The name croaker is descriptive of the noise the fish makes by vibrating strong muscles against its swim bladder, which acts as a resonating chamber much like a ball.
+The name croaker is descriptive of the noise the fish makes by vibrating strong muscles against its swim bladder, which acts as a resonating chamber.
 The Atlantic croaker is the loudest of the drum family.
 It is also referred to as a hardhead, with smaller ones called pin heads.
 During spawning season (August to October), croakers turn a deep golden color, from this comes the name golden croaker.
 Beginning in August, tiny young enter the Chesapeake Bay and travel to low-salinity and freshwater creeks.
 They move to deeper parts of tidal rivers for the winter.
 Juveniles leave the bay with the adults the following autumn.
 When full-grown at 2 to 3 years old, croakers reach between 18 and 20 inches in length long and 4 to 5 pounds, but on average are 1/2-2 pounds.
 The fish's lifespan can reach up to 8 years.
 The Chesapeake Bay record Atlantic croaker, caught in August 2007 off New Point Comfort Lighthouse in Virginia, weighed 8 pounds, 11 ounces and measured 27 inches long.
 They have traditionally been used for food by Native Americans, and their remains are found in shell middens.
 These fish are popular catches among recreational anglers.